Analyses

 Model parameters

-coverage_distance Distance around cell sites to assume coverage if no map is available (meters) 1,000 No
+coverage_distance Distance around cell sites used to approximate coverage when no map is available (metres) 1,000 No

-coverage_type Default network type for coverage buffers if no map is available 4G No
+coverage_type Default network type for coverage buffers when no map is available 4G No

 Cellular cost function